 Naruto cranked his neck back to the sky and smiled wistfully.
 "That could work actually.
 Jiraiya used to have me barter down hotel rooms for a cheaper price all the time while he was out getting 'research'.
 I guess I did get pretty good at it."

 Ino bit her lip.
-She felt guilty at bringing up the topic, though unintentional.
+She felt guilty at bringing up the topic, even if unintentional.
 It wasn't so long ago that the news of Jiraiya-sama's death reached the village and Naruto had been hit pretty hard.
 The normally loud blond hadn't scream or cried or even cussed.
 Instead he had taken it with a silent stoicism that had Sakura worried for weeks.
-In fact, it wasn't until very recently did he return to his laughing, obnoxious self.
+In fact, if Ino remembered correctly, it wasn't until very recently did he return to his laughing, obnoxious self.

 "Why do we need to do this again?" she fished, hoping to draw away from the serious mood.
 A disheartened face like that just didn't look right on Naruto.